Create an Airwallex account today

 What is the main purpose of opening a bank account?

-The main reason is to separate business and personal finances, which helps with tax reporting, cash flow management, and legal liability.
+The primary reason is to separate business and personal finances, which facilitates tax reporting, cash flow management, and mitigates legal liability.
 A business account also offers features such as payroll, vendor payments, business credit cards, and simplified expense tracking.

 Are there any benefits to a business bank account?